kumar-yogesh08/TransitSync/ReadMe.txt

 This Project Aims to Establish a standard for Virtualization and optimization of public Transport Systems.
 [Refer to System ./Current_System_Design_SVG.svg Or ./TransitSync_Architecture&Code/System_Design]

+## 🚀 What Makes TransitSync Different?

+This is **not Ola or Uber**.
+It doesn't work on the **"pick up from anywhere"** model.
+Instead, it works on **established public transport routes**, dynamically updated by drivers or transport authorities through **Route Registration**.

+📁 Refer to:
+- `./FieldTest&UI/DriverEnd_Application_TransitSyncDriver(Route Registration)`

+## 🧠 Core Vision

-"But if i wait 10 minutes i will get a auto or a bus" - This is not the beauty of our Public transport system nor a testament for its efficiency rather the inverse.
+> "But if i wait 10 minutes i will get an auto or a bus" - This is not the beauty of our Public transport system nor a testament for its efficiency rather the inverse.
 If one picks up a Auto today and roams around / moves in a route will inevitably pick up passengers due to high population density in India.
 And that is exactly what e-Rickshaws /autos do causing congestion and chaos in traffic.
+In high-density countries like India, this chaotic wait-and-hope system leads to:
+- Congestion
+- Idle time for drivers
+- Passenger inconvenience

+TransitSync **closes the communication gap** between driver and passenger, optimizing movement, reducing congestion, and increasing efficiency.

 This Virtual System aims to fulfill the communication gap between the passenger and the driver in a public transport commute, Optimizing it and reducing the public transport entities making the system more efficient and not a pain in the back.